sansomlab/tenx/README.md

    * Random down-sampling of the UMI-count matrix is supported.
    * Arbitrary subsets of the aggregated dataset can be generated.

-2. Perform analysis using Seurat: **`pipelines/pipeline_seurat.py`**
+2. Perform downstream analysis using a Seurat based workflow: **`pipelines/pipeline_seurat.py`**
-   * Can be run either from count matrices (e.g. `pipeline_cellranger.py` output) or from saved Seurat object(s).
+   * This can be run either from count matrices (e.g. `pipeline_cellranger.py` output) or from saved Seurat object(s).
    * Analysis of multiple samples with different parameter combinations can be executed in parallel.
-   * Supports testing for differences between conditions.
+   * Supports testing for genes differently expressed between conditions.
    * Supports finding conserved markers (both between cluster and condition).
-   * Support for basic geneset over-enrichment analysis (including of arbitrary "gmt" genesets e.g. from [MSigDB](https://software.broadinstitute.org/gsea/msigdb/)).
+   * Support for basic geneset over-enrichment analysis (including of arbitrary "gmt" genesets e.g. from [MSigDB](https://software.broadinstitute.org/gsea/msigdb/)) using [gsfisher](https://github.com/sansomlab/gsfisher).
-   * Support for visualising expression of arbitrary lists of genes on tSNE plots.
+   * Support for visualising expression of arbitrary lists of genes on violin and UMAP plots.

-# pipeline_seurat.py example

-pipeline_seurat.py was run on the interferon beta stimulated PBMC example dataset from the [Seurat website](https://satijalab.org/seurat/).

-The summary report can be download here: [Summary Report](https://dl.dropbox.com/s/r9bfej4irryzety/summaryReport.pdf)

-The steps followed, and full output are available here: [aligned example](docs/AlignedExample.md).
+   * The pipeline includes Clustree, PAGA, ScVelo, Diffusion maps and SingleR.
+   * The pipeline can automatically generate UCSC cell browser instances.